1323–1328 Flemish revolt: Repression by Philip VI of France

 After the death of Charles IV, the revolt of the Flemish municipalities erupted again in February 1328.
 Louis de Nevers then called upon the new king, Philip VI, at his coronation at Reims on May 29 to aid the count against the burghers.
 Philip agreed to organize an expedition, and the royal army was summoned to gather at Arras on July 22.
 The rebels raised enough men to fight the enemy in the open countryside, and the rebel forces met the royal army at the Battle of Cassel in which they were defeated, and Zannekin was killed.

 After his victory, the King returned to France and took hostages for good behaviour among the burghers of Bruges and Ypres.
 The mayor of Bruges, Willem de Deken, was extradited to France and executed in Paris.

 The Count of Flanders was left responsible for punishment of the conspirators.
 The cities of Bruges, Ypres, Kortrijk, Diksmuide, Veurne, Ostend, Aardenburg, Ysendyke, Dendermonde and Geraardsbergen were sentenced to pay heavy fines.
 The properties of those who participated in the Battle of Cassel were confiscated and distributed to the faithful adherents of the count.
 The privileges of all cities except Ghent were cancelled or restricted.
 In Bruges, the burghers were forced to meet the count at the castle of Male and throw themselves on their knees, imploring his mercy.
 In Ypres, the bell in the belfry was broken.
 Finally, by letters dated December 20, 1328, the King of France ordered for the fortifications of Bruges, Ypres, and Kortrijk to be destroyed.

 Aftermath

 When the Hundred Years' War started, Louis remained steadfast in his pro-French policy despite the county's economic dependence on England.
 His actions resulted in an English boycott of the wool trade, which in turn sparked a new insurrection under Jacob van Artevelde.
 In 1339, the count fled his Flemish lands, never to return.
 Louis was killed at the Battle of Crécy in 1346.

 Historiography

+The French court historian Jean Froissart wrote about the Battle of Cassel in his book Chronicles, where he claims the French won by the grace of God.
 The Belgian historian Henri Pirenne published the first major historical study of the rebellion in 1900, Le soulèvement de la Flandre maritime de 1323-1328 ("The Revolt of Maritime Flanders of 1323–1328").
 The American historian William H. TeBrake published a 1993 book, A Plague of Insurrection: Popular Politics and Peasant Revolt in Flanders, 1323-1328 in 1993.